Reds vs. Cubs Player Props Betting Odds

 MLB Props Today: Chicago Cubs

-- The Cubs will send Justin Steele (6-1) to the mound for his 11th start this season.
+- The Cubs will send Jameson Taillon (0-3) to the mound for his eighth start this season.

+- None of Taillon's seven starts this season have met the criteria for a quality start.

+- Taillon has started seven games this season, and he's lasted five or more innings two times.
+He averages 3.7 innings per appearance.

 |Opponent